-Git Interview Questions: Git is a powerful version control system widely used in software development for tracking changes in code, collaborating with other developers, and managing software releases.
-As a result, Git has become an essential skill for software developers and engineers seeking employment in the tech industry.
+Git Interview Questions: Git is a powerful version control system widely used in software development to track changes in code, collaborate with other developers, and manage software releases.
+As a result, It has become an essential skill for software developers and engineers seeking employment in the tech industry.

 If you are applying for a position in a software development company, it is highly likely that you will be asked some Git-related questions during your GIT interview.
 These questions can range from basic concepts to advanced techniques, and they can be used to assess your knowledge and proficiency with Git.
 In this context, preparing for Git interview questions can significantly increase your chances of landing your dream job in the software development industry.